saawaahh/PetalPages/README.md

 🕷️🪲BUG ISSUES🐞🐛:
-  - right now it is currenty experiencing a bug with its google auth.
-Hoping to fix soon as well as adding other ways a user can log in.
+  - right now it is currenty experiencing a bug with its auth log-in.